dotnet/AspNetCore.Docs/docs/tutorials/your-first-aspnet-application.rst

 Looking at the files in the root of the project, we may notice the absence of a few files.
 Global.asax is no longer present, nor is web.config, both mainstays from the start of ASP.NET.
 Instead, we find a Startup.cs file and a config.json file.
 Adding to this mix are bower.json, gruntfile.js, package.json, and project.json (the Project_Readme.html file you can see in the browser tab).
 Clearly the success of Javascript in web development has had an effect on how ASP.NET 5 projects are configured and compiled, and deployed, with JavaScript Object Notation (JSON) files replacing XML for configuration purposes.

 While we're at it, you may not notice it from the Solution Explorer, but if you open Windows Explorer you'll see that there is no longer a .csproj file, either.
-Instead you'll find a .kproj file, an MSBuild file that serves the same purpose from a build process perspective, but which is much simpler than its csproj/vbproj predecessor.
+Instead you'll find an .xproj file, an MSBuild file that serves the same purpose from a build process perspective, but which is much simpler than its csproj/vbproj predecessor.

 Running the Application
 -----------------------